kspo/super_cupertino_navigation_bar/README.md

 );
 ```

-2. You can use SuperCupertinoNavigationBar without largeTitle.
+2. Without using default navigation bar, You can use SuperCupertinoNavigationBar without largeTitle.
 Simply use this value;

 ```dart
 CupertinoPageScaffold(  //inside CupertinoPageScaffold